-This is a very high conviction UK smaller companies fund with around 40 holdings.
-Its manager focuses on company fundamentals and aims to make long-term investments, while avoiding low quality, cash-burning businesses.
+This is a very high-conviction UK smaller companies fund with around 40 holdings.
+Its manager focuses on company fundamentals and aims to make long-term investments, while avoiding low-quality, cash-burning businesses.

-Our opinion
+Our Opinion

 Unicorn UK Smaller Companies is a small, flexible fund with a solid investment process and a highly competent team.
 We like the focus on company fundamentals and understanding businesses in detail.
 The fund is also quite concentrated, which allows it to capture the performance from its best ideas.
 We are confident the fund can continue to do well in the future.

-Fund manager
+Fund Managers

-Smaller company investing is fascinating; the real opportunity and intrigue lies in uncovering some truly hidden gems at the lower end of the market cap spectrum.
+Smaller company investing is fascinating; the real opportunity and intrigue lies in uncovering some truly hidden gems at the lower end of the market-cap spectrum.

 Investment process